-During the periods ended March 31, 2021 and 2020, the Company incurred total expenses of \$0 and \$23,000, respectively, in the manufacture and testing of the AOT prototype equipment.
-These expenses have been reflected as part of Research and Development expenses on the accompanying consolidated statements of operations.
+During the periods ended March 31, 2022 and 2021, the Company incurred total expenses of \$1,000 and \$0, respectively, in the manufacture and testing of the AOT prototype equipment.
+These expenses have been reflected as part of Research and Development expenses on the accompanying condensed consolidated statements of operations.